rrrene/inchjs/README.md

 ### Priorities ↑ ↓

-Every class, module, constant and method in a codebase is assigned a priority which reflects how important Inch thinks it is to be documented.
+Every module, constant and function in a codebase is assigned a priority which reflects how important Inch thinks it is to be documented.

 This process follows some reasonable rules, like

-* it is more important to document public methods than private ones
+* it is more important to document public functions than private ones
-* it is more important to document methods with many parameters than methods without parameters
+* it is more important to document functions with many parameters than functions without parameters
-* it is not important to document objects marked as `:nodoc:`
+* it is not important to document objects marked as `@private`

 Priorities are displayed as arrows.
 Arrows pointing north mark high priority objects, arrows pointing south mark low priority objects.